wasabepeanut/tietoturva_repository/h4 Johnny Tables.md

 - Improperly configured systems and networks expose the sensitive data and grant unauthorized access for attackers

 Prevention
 - Automation of some security processes and configurations, keeping the system and network minimalistic without unnecessary features and keeping the system up to date.
+(OWASP)

 ## Vulnerable and Outdated Components